turbot/steampipe-plugin-snowflake/docs/tables/snowflake_session.md

   snowflake_session;
 ```

-### List distinct authentication methods used in last year
+### List distinct authentication methods used in the last year

 ```sql
 select distinct